reata/sqllineage/docs/behind_the_scene/dos_and_donts.rst

 ties lineage analysis tightly with the SQL system so it won't function without a live connection to database.
 But that will give user an accurate result and the source code of database can be used to save a lot of coding effort.

-To combine the good side of both approaches, in the long term, SQLLineage will introduce an optional resolution phase, followed by the current unresolved lineage result, where user can register metadata information in a programmatic way.
+To combine the good side of both approaches, SQLLineage introduces an optional MetaDataProvider, where user can register metadata information in a programmatic way to assist column-to-table resolution.